iamthequeen/QuoteSlideshow/README.md

 ## Inspiration

 I chose to incorporate quotes in my slideshow because sometimes people need a pick-me-up!
-Mental health is very important and with situations that go on in people’s life, they tend to forget the little things so this slideshow is a reminder for those who are going through rough times or need a little motivation!
+Mental health is very important and with situations that go on in people’s lives, they tend to forget the little things so this slideshow is a reminder for those who are going through rough times or need a little motivation!